KCErb/lucky-hasura-docker/README.md

 ## Production Scripts

 Next we'll take a look at the scripts that are provided here for automatic deployment.
 The first push is special, some hand holding needs to be done.
 We need to have a fully running setup before these scripts can really do their magic.
-So instead of just running these scripts blindly, we're going walk through them and do much of what they do by hand, and then see how those manual steps have been brought together into convenient executables.
+So instead of just running these scripts blindly, we're going to walk through them and do much of what they do by hand, and then see how those manual steps have been brought together into convenient executables.

 ### deploy

 The `deploy` script is a good place to start here.
 The first thing you'll notice is that this thing relies on a small pile of environment variables.
 The expectation is that this script is run in a production server where these vars are set.
 But sometimes we need to test our production setup locally, so the script provides some dummy values.
 Let's go ahead and add the real environment variables to our production server now.
 The following are the first few environment variables from an example `~/.profile` (we'll do 6 more when we set up the monitoring tools).

 ```
+export POSTGRES_USER=5JHMOA1JBfElT3pVyPd4AssrMKaU6wkq1fvuximxezcPjkqfZl3VlfTL
 export POSTGRES_PASSWORD=JHMlT3pVyPd4xezAssrMVlJKaU6wPHuximcPjkq1fvjfZl3BfOA1InElfTL5
-export POSTGRES_USER=5JHMOA1JBfElT3pVyPd4AssrMKaU6wkq1fvuximxezcPjkqfZl3VlfTL
+export POSTGRES_DB=foo_bar_production
 export HASURA_GRAPHQL_ADMIN_SECRET=6wPHux5JHMlT3pVyPd4xezAssrMVlJKaU6wPHuximcPjkq1fvjfZl3BfO
-export POSTGRES_DB=foo_bar_production
-export LUCKY_ENV=production
 export APP_DOMAIN=foobar.business
 export SEND_GRID_KEY=SG.ALd_3xkHTRioKaeQ.APYYxwUdr00BJypHuximcjNBmOxET1gV8Q
 export SECRET_KEY_BASE=z8PNM2T3pVkLCa5/IMFrEQBRhuKaU6waHL1Aw=
-export HASURA_GRAPHQL_JWT_SECRET='{"type": "HS256","key": "'"$SECRET_KEY_BASE"'"}'
 ```

 You can fill in the first three entries above with randomly generated strings (not too long, some of these services have limits 63 chars or less should be safe, also, careful with special characters, you might want to check PostGres and Hasura docs if you'd like to use special chars).
 The next three are more or less up to you.
-The postgres db name will be something you actually use so make it easy to type/read.
-The `LUCKY_ENV` should be `production` for both production and staging (From Wikipedia: "A stage or staging environment is an environment for testing that exactly resembles a production environment."). `APP_DOMAIN` is the domain of the app that you registered in the Cloudflare step. `SEND_GRID_KEY` comes from [sendgrid.com](https://sendgrid.com/) and is simply a convenient Lucky default for handling emails: https://luckyframework.org/guides/deploying/heroku#quickstart.
+The postgres db name will be something you actually use so make it easy to type/read. `APP_DOMAIN` is the domain of the app that you registered in the Cloudflare step, it used by Traefik and Lucky. `SEND_GRID_KEY` comes from [sendgrid.com](https://sendgrid.com/) and is simply a convenient Lucky default for handling emails: https://luckyframework.org/guides/deploying/heroku#quickstart.
 You'll have to go sign up with them and generate an API key.
 And finally, the `SECRET_KEY_BASE` comes from `lucky gen.secret_key`.
 You should probably run that command in the Docker container, otherwise you'll have to `shards install` locally which isn't so bad but kinda defeats the point.

 Please note in the above that the special characters given to me by `sendgrid` and `lucky gen.secret_key` didn't need escaping in my shell (bash).
 In particular the last entry has special quoting to get that `SECRET_KEY_BASE` interpolated into JSON.
 I can't guarantee that in your shell the same will be true or what is the best strategy for escaping special characters.
 Depends on the shell and the characters!
 After doing this step, you might want to just run through the vars in the shell and make sure they look right.

-The next thing `deploy` does is update the code and db and hasura metadata.
-These three steps only make sense if we have already built a production image and have the code hosted up on Gitlab.
-We haven't done either of those things so let's address that now.

-## build

-The first thing we'll do is work a little on the Lucky repo to put in our first bits of custom application logic.
-We'll just need two things to get started:

-1. A version route.
-2. JWT tokens that include Hasura claims.
+`script/deploy` by default runs in 'additive deploy' mode but we can pass a `-s` flag to use 'subtractive deploy' mode.
+The idea here is that we can choose to have each deployment only add or subtract columns from the database.
+The difference between the two is simply the order we migrate the database and update the code.
+If we added columns / tables, then we need to migrate the database before updating the code since the old code won't ask for columns that didn't exist before.
+The reverse is true if we take away columns / tables.

+NOTE: The first deployment has to "update" code before migrating because that function gets the stack going (i.e. starts services).
+So on the very first deploy (which is done manually) you must use `script/deploy -s`.
+Subsequent deployments should be handled automatically and ... ???a commit message can put them into subtractive mode???

+### script/rollback

+The rollback script requires one argument: the version you want to rollback to.
+Since our images are tagged by commit SHA that means providing the first 8 characters of the commit SHA you want to go back to.
+If you've checked out that commit in the terminal, this is just the output of `git rev-parse --short=8 HEAD`.

+You can also provide a second argument which works just like `deploy`.
+If it was an additive deploy that you're rolling back, then the argument should either be `add` or not provided.

+NOTE: this one is a work in progress.
+There is a `rollback` function which spins up a container and runs `db.rollback` calls, but at the moment it just rolls back one migration.
+If your deploy had two for example, then you'd want to pass that as an argument.
+This can probably be automated now that I have a commit SHA, but I haven't implemented this yet so some manual rolling back will be needed in that case.

+### Health Checks

+In deployment we'll be using docker swarm so you may also notice the `script/docker/*healthcheck` files.
+These are little scripts that run every so often and make sure the services are healthy.
+You can read more about them here: [docs.docker.com/compose/compose-file/#healthcheck](https://docs.docker.com/compose/compose-file/#healthcheck).

+LHD includes a health check for Lucky that makes sure it has a good DB connection.
+It relies on us creating a `version` route so we'll do that now.

 The version route is used for our Docker healthcheck.
 We'll get to the Docker Swarm stuff a little later, but for now, let's give it a route it can ping to know our application is healthy (responding to requests and talking to the db).
 You can choose whatever you like for this, I'm choosing to store a 'version' string in the DB and fetch it on request.